ielab/elastic4IR/custom_scoring/README.md

 }
 ```

-Note that on the above script we have two data members: mu and ad which represent the KL Divergence parameters.
+Note that in the above script we have two parameters: `mu` and `ad` - these are the KL Divergence parameters.
-These two parameters should be configurable and thus we should put it as parameter.
-Modify the KLDivergenceSimilarityProvider.java to register the two parameters and their default value
+In our code, we may want to be able to set these two parameters.
+To this aim, modify the KLDivergenceSimilarityProvider.java to register the two parameters and their default value

 ```java
 package com.github.jimmyoentung.eskldivergencesimilarity;